 But better balanced and healthier blood also means the production of more red and white blood cells, which are important agents of the immune system and can help us fight illnesses like colds and flu.

 CURBS HIGH BLOOD PRESSURE

 The multiple benefits of blood building tend to reach a major confluence: ultimately, over time, they help lower blood pressure.

 It’s well known that diets high in inflammatory foods can cause blood pressure to spike, though blood building can help some with that diet aspect of things.

-Just like blood building helps improve liver, kidney, and immune system health all in one go, the antioxidant and detoxifying powers of blood building herbs like he shou wu do our most major organ system—the cardiovascular system— a huge favor.
+Just like blood building helps improve liver, kidney, and immune system health all in one go.
+The antioxidant and detoxifying powers of blood building herbs like he shou wu does our most major organ system—the cardiovascular system— a huge favor.